timdrysdale/vw/README.md

 Writing to disk is accomplished in a separate go-routine to avoid introducing variable latency in the network messaging.
 There is no attention paid to respecting available disk space because it is expected that the write feature will be used sparingly, and not routinely while serving (see future features).

+### Exit on capture failure

+Monitors can be configured to exit ```vw``` if a specified capture stream(s) fails (currently hardwired as no frames for two seconds), as an aid to using conventional process monitoring tools:

+    monitor
+      - video0

+ISSUE: note that on odroid this feature is not yet working properly due to the issue with killing processes

 ## Future features

 These are notes to me of possible features to consider, rather than promises to implement